indiesquidge/idiomatic-redux/README.md

     passing the props to them through intermediate components, create container components around the presentation components, load the data, and specify the behavior.
+- The *reducer* function should be the default export of a reducer file, but any *selector* functions should be named exports.

 ### Recommended Patterns